Various Sobeys vegetable products recalled

 OTTAWA — Various Sobeys brand packaged vegetables products are being recalled in the Maritimes due to possible Listeria contamination.

-The Canadian Food and Inspection Agency says 19 Sobeys vegetable products were sold in New Brunswick, Nova Scotia, and Prince Edward Island.
+The Canadian Food and Inspection Agency says the recall includes 19 different Sobeys vegetable products sold in New Brunswick, Nova Scotia and Prince Edward Island.

 It says all of the recalled items have a best before date of Oct.
 7.

-Food contaminated with Listeria may not look or smell spoiled, but can still make you sick.
-Symptoms can include vomiting, nausea, persistent fever, muscle aches, severe headache and neck stiffness.
+Food contaminated with Listeria may not look or smell spoiled, but can still cause vomiting, nausea, persistent fever, muscle aches, severe headaches and neck stiffness.

 The CFIA says recalled products should be thrown out or returned to the store where they were purchased.